 The operations of Ipswitch are included in our operating results as part of the OpenEdge segment from the date of acquisition.
-The amount of revenue of Ipswitch included in our consolidated statement of operations during the first quarter of fiscal year 2020 was approximately \$15.2 million.
+The amount of revenue of Ipswitch included in our unaudited condensed consolidated statement of operations during each of the three and six months ended May 31, 2020 was approximately \$17.3 million and \$32.5 million, respectively.
+The amount of revenue of Ipswitch included in our unaudited condensed consolidated statement of operations during each of the three and six months ended May 31, 2019 was approximately \$3.3 million.
 We determined that disclosing the amount of Ipswitch related earnings included in the consolidated statements of operations is impracticable, as certain operations of Ipswitch were integrated into the operations of the Company from the date of acquisition.